California State University, Los Angeles: Intercollegiate athletics

 The Eagles Nest is home to the Cal State LA basketball and volleyball teams.
 The arena seats just over 3,200 fans at full capacity.
 In 1984, the Eagles Nest hosted the Summer XXIII (23rd) Olympics judo competition.
 In July 1984 the Olympic mural, Olympic Fantasy, a mosaic tile work by muralist Guillermo "Bill" Granizo, was installed on west side of the arena in remembrance of the event.

-The Los Angeles Football Club (LAFC) of Major League Soccer selected Cal State LA in 2017 as the home of its new training facility, soccer operations headquarters, and youth academy.
+Los Angeles Football Club (LAFC) of Major League Soccer selected Cal State LA in 2017 as the home of its new training facility, soccer operations headquarters, and youth academy.

-The LAFC trains on the site at the northern gateway of the campus, though it plays its games at Banc of California Stadium, which opened in 2018 in Exposition Park in South Los Angeles.
+LAFC trains on the site at the northern gateway of the campus, though it plays its games at BMO Stadium, which opened in 2018 in Exposition Park in South Los Angeles.
 The arrangement with Cal State LA was approved by the California State University Board of Trustees.

 Entering the 2017–2018 school year, Cal State LA has won a total of 75 conference championships in the university's history.
 This is in addition to the eighth national championships and 10 national runner-up finishes.
 Besides being located in close proximity to each other, Cal Poly Pomona and Cal State LA have competed heavily as conference rivals.

-In 2021 Cal State LA men’s soccer won the first national championship in program history.
-The national championship is the eighth from any sport in school history and Cal State LA’s first since 1981.
+In 2021 Cal State LA men's soccer won the first national championship in program history.
+The national championship is the eighth from any sport in school history and Cal State LA's first since 1981.

 The surface parking lots immediately south across Hellman Avenue were replaced with soccer fields.
 These South Fields will be used by the university students, including students living in the existing student residence halls on site, and supports the Athletics Department programs.
 The North Field is anticipated to be used as a training soccer field by a major league soccer team, and will also be used as a training field by the community youth soccer organizations.